steve-bate/activitypub-ontology/README.md

 # ActivityPub / Mastodon Ontologies

-This ontology is an *unoffical* version of an [ActivityPub](https://www.w3.org/TR/activitypub/) [OWL](https://www.w3.org/TR/owl-ref/#Individual) ontology for experimentation and exploration purposes.
+This ontology is an *unofficial* version of an [ActivityPub](https://www.w3.org/TR/activitypub/) [OWL](https://www.w3.org/TR/owl-ref/#Individual) ontology for experimentation and exploration purposes.
 It's based on an old [Activity Streams](https://www.w3.org/TR/activitystreams-core/) [ontology](https://github.com/w3c/activitystreams/blob/master/vocabulary/activitystreams2.owl) that was abandoned in favor of JSON-LD in ActivityPub.
 I also created a separate ontology for Mastodon (toot) extensions.

 The ontology is represented in the [RDF Turtle format](https://www.w3.org/TR/turtle/).
 It can be viewed and browsed in tools like [Protégé](https://protege.stanford.edu/).

-## Changes to original AS ontology
+## Changes to the original AS ontology

 * Deprecated terms from the original Activity Streams ontology have been removed.
 * Activity Pub extensions have been added to the Activity Streams namespace to be compatible with the Activity Streams JSON-LD context.